 “Mother these are not tears of fear, these are the tears of joy, of beholding such a brave mother like you”.

-The son was Ram Prasad Bismil, the mastermind behind the Kakori Rail dacoity case, the man who wrote the immortal lines
+The son was Ram Prasad Bismil, the mastermind behind the Kakori Rail dacoity case, the man who popularized these immortal lines.
+There is a general perception that he wrote it, but was actually written by Bismil Azimbadi and popularized by him.

 “Sarfarosh ki Tamanna ab hamare dil mein hai, dekhna ki zor kitna baazu-e-qatil mein hai”